 EstimationPro AI EstimationPro AI

 Free siding calculator.
-Calculate squares of siding, trim, and total cost for vinyl, fiber cement, wood, or metal siding by wall area.
+Estimate squares and cost to side a house, from $5,000 to $25,000 for vinyl, fiber cement, wood, or metal.
+Materials and labor, 2026.

 1,000+ Contractors Reviewed by Pros By EstimationPro Team